Alternative Finance Glossary

 - An upfront lump sum of capital provided to a business in exchange for a fixed percentage of future credit card or debit card sales; technically a purchase of future receivables rather than a loan.

-AI for MCA Lenders → - Stacking
+AI for Revenue-Based Financing Lenders → - Stacking

 - A legal document signed by the borrower that allows the funder to obtain an automatic court judgment against the borrower in the event of default, bypassing standard litigation.

-AI for MCA Lenders → - Clawback
+AI for Revenue-Based Financing Lenders → - Clawback

 - When a funder reclaims a previously paid commission from an ISO or broker, typically when a funded deal defaults within a specified period (e.g., 30 days).

-AI for MCA Lenders → - Position (1st, 2nd, 3rd)
+AI for Revenue-Based Financing Lenders → - Position (1st, 2nd, 3rd)

 - When two funders unknowingly fund the same merchant on the same day—a form of fraud or stacking.

-AI for MCA Lenders →
+AI for Revenue-Based Financing Lenders →

 Asset-Based Lending (ABL)